xiaobena/nilearn/doc/building_blocks/manual_pipeline.rst

    * `pandas <http://pandas.pydata.org/>`_ is a very useful Python library to load CSV files and process their data

-For example, we will now consider only the conditions *cat* and *face* from our dataset.
+For example, we will now remove the *rest* condition from our dataset.
 This can be done as follows:

 .. literalinclude:: ../../examples/plot_decoding_tutorial.py